 In addition to tabaccherie, you can buy tickets on board using your smartphone.
 For details, check www.tper.it/apps.

-If you need more information about different transport options, routes and prices, go to the TPER Information Office (www.tper.it/i-punti-tper).
-For the city of Bologna, the two most important offices are in Via Marconi 4 (corner of Via delle Lame) and at the Autostazione di Bologna (Bologna’s central bus station) in Piazza XX Settembre 6.
+For more general information about different transport options, routes and prices, you can visit the TPER Information Office (www.tper.it/i-punti-tper).
+The two most important offices in Bologna are in Via Marconi 4 (corner of Via delle Lame) and at the Autostazione di Bologna (Bologna’s central bus station) in Piazza XX Settembre 6.

 With a bicycle, nothing in Bologna is really more than 15 minutes away from the Due Torri (Two Towers).
 The classic, gearless, bike is best suited to Bologna’s streets and alleys.
 Since you’ll probably be leaving your bike on the street, you should buy something sturdy, with good brakes and working front and rear lights.
 As bike theft is common in Bologna, it’s not a good idea to spend too much or choose anything flashy.
 Careful when buying a second-hand bicycle from a stranger, it may be stolen property and you risk having to return it to the original owner if it gets spotted.
 Ask at bike shops to find used bikes for sale.